colindembovsky/colindembovsky.github.io/_posts/2022-08-04-shift-left-how-far-is-too-far.markdown

 ## The sweet spot

 Taking the above considerations into account, it becomes clear that placing security scanning at the repo/PR is as far left as you should go.
 Not only does this make security remediation a _team sport_ since team members can collaborate around alerts/remediation process, but this is very little disruption to the daily workflow of a developer.
 For complex codebases where scanning takes longer than 10 minutes and could potentially slow CI/CD, scheduled jobs or parallel workflows (a CI workflow and a scanning workflow) are perfectly acceptable workarounds.

+Developers are already used to collaborating around the PR.
+The PR is already the rallying point for code review, automated unit testing, linting and other quality gates.
+GHAS allows teams to add security testing into this pivot point smoothly.
+This means developers can keep using whatever IDEs they want - but still gain all the benefits of security scanning early and often in the software life cycle.

 Dependabot runs post-push (and on a schedule) on the repo and is able to then compare the dependency graph to the vulnerability databases.
 Automated PRs to bump to patched versions further aids developers to quickly and easily remediate vulnerable packages with very low friction and interruption.